 SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

-SAT Exam Eligibility is set up by the College Board which has not specified any particular eligibility criteria for appearing in the exam.
-International students can register and apply on the College Board website if they intend to take SAT exam for undergraduate courses.
+SAT Exam Eligibility is set up by the College Board, which has not specified any particular eligibility criteria for appearing in the exam.
+International students can register and apply on the College Board website if they intend to take the SAT exam for undergraduate courses.
 On the College Board website, students must be 13 years of age or older to register.
-However, College Board has not established any SAT eligibility requirements with regard to the age requirement to appear and register for the SAT exam.
-To pursue entrance to undergraduate programs, students must have completed high school, and only then would SAT scores be considered valid.
-The biggest turnout for the SAT tests was among students between the ages of 17 and 19.
-Additionally, yearly SAT tests are taken by a considerable number of students in grades XI and XII.
+However, the College Board has not established any SAT eligibility requirements with regard to the age requirement to appear and register for the SAT exam.

 SAT Eligibility Criteria Overview

-Criteria for SAT Exam SAT Eligibility Criteria 2023
+Criteria for SAT ExamSAT Eligibility Criteria 2025-26

-SAT Exam Eligibility No fixed eligibility for SAT
+SAT Exam EligibilityNo fixed eligibility for SAT

-SAT exam age limit There is no fixed maximum or minimum age criteria in SAT exam eligibility for students.
+SAT exam age limitThere is no fixed maximum or minimum age criterion in SAT exam eligibility for students.
 You can appear for this exam without worrying about any age limit.

-Qualification for SAT exam SAT does not require any minimum educational criteria.
-However, if you are a high school student planning to pursue a degree after completing school, you can start the preparation in the school years itself.
+Qualification for the SAT examSAT does not require any minimum educational criteria.
+However, if you are a high school student planning to pursue a degree after completing school, you can start the preparation in the school years themselves.

-Frequency There are no specified official limits regarding the frequency of how many times a person can appear for the SAT.
+FrequencyThere are no specified official limits regarding the frequency of how many times a person can appear for the SAT.
 You can take this exam as many times as it would take you to pass it.
 However, it is advised that you appear for it at least twice before you complete high school.

 SAT Exam Age Limit

-• If the test-taker is aged 21 or younger, they will need to show a Government-issued photo ID, or driver’s license, or passport
+• If the test-taker is aged 21 or younger, they will need to show a Government-issued photo ID, driver’s license, or passport

-Minimum Qualification for SAT Exam
+Minimum Qualifications for the SAT Exam

 SAT Exam Eligibility for ID Proof

-SAT exam eligibility criteria 2022 are very strict when it comes to ID proof.
+The SAT exam eligibility criteria 2025-26 are very strict when it comes to ID proof.
 Only Government-issued ID proofs are accepted as SAT eligibility.
-For SAT eligibility for Indian students, the Passport is the only acceptable proof for taking the SAT.
+For SAT eligibility for Indian students, a Passport is the only acceptable proof for taking the SAT.
 Remember, the SAT ID proof must not be expired, must be presented in an authentic and physical form, and not any photocopy.
-Below are some of the unacceptable ID proofs for SAT exam eligibility for Indian students and other nations as well:

-• Any torn, worn out, or defective ID
+• Any torn, worn-out, or defective ID

 • Document produced on an electronic device